DeclanChidlow/vale.rocks/src/portfolio/mutant-remix.md

 title: Mutant Remix
 description: A distinctive emoji pack for the Stoat chat platform.
 Created an interactive website using my static site generator Adduce, implemented dynamic GitHub API integration, and created playful animations that perfectly capture the emoji pack's unique personality.
 og_description: Website and branding for an emoji pack so good, you'll never want to use another.
-tags: [design, Stoat, development, front-end development]
+tags: [design, Stoat, development, front-end]
 accent_colour: "#ed6b44"
 ---